 We have not finalized the business model around Devvio’s services.
 However, we can give a feel on what we’re envisioning.
 We expect that in many situations users will not need to pay for services.
 We believe a model similar to credit cards will work well, where sellers get extra benefits by accepting Devv or DevvFiat and customers don’t pay for those features.
 In the case of a user who wants protections for a craigslist payment, for example, there might be a fee in that kind of situation.

 Yes, the plan is to let people set up alerts on any transactions if they have a DevvProtect wallet.
 That’s a big part of the point — DevvProtect gives people time to detect fraud/theft/loss but at some point the escrow releases and there is no further way to get funds back.

 When a wallet itself is a DevvProtect wallet, one cannot change the escrow time.
 If you keep some or all of your funds in a wallet that protects them then you make the entire wallet a DevvProtect wallet and anything coming out of the wallet goes into escrow defined by the wallet’s settings.

 Devvio’s smart coin approach is described in more detail in the Devv Bluepaper.

-Turing complete smart contracts are a mistake in our view.
-They aren’t secure at scale, aren’t scalable, and are complicated to implement.
-Our approach is dramatically less expensive, much safer and much more secure, and will be easy to implement — as well as scalable.
+On-chain Turing complete smart contracts are a mistake in our view.
+Our smart contract approach is Turing complete, but it is designed with reasonable constraints that assure scalability and security.
+An on-chain Turing complete solution isn’t scalable, isn't secure at scale, and iscomplicated to implement.
+Our approach is dramatically less expensive, much safer and much more secure, will be easy to implement, and is scalable.
 Our Smart Coins themselves are built on C++ (Turing complete) so there are no limitations on what we can implement with our approach.